Federal Employment Law Attorney in Canton, Michigan

 Erroneous/unfair discipline

-Denial of federally-mandated workplace accommodations
+Denial of federally mandated workplace accommodations

-Retaliation for whistle-blowing
+Retaliation for whistleblowing

 Criminal defense for allegations of criminal misconduct